-President - Steve Pirris, MD
+President - Stephen Pirris, MD

 Stephen Pirris, MD is an assistant professor of Neurosurgery at Mayo Clinic in Jacksonville, Florida.
 He specializes in complex spine surgery, which is the focus of his projects.
 Improving patient safety through research is his overall goal.
 He received his medical degree from The University of Pittsburgh School of Medicine.

 President-Elect - Glen Manzano, M.D.

 Dr. Glen Manzano completed his undergraduate education at the University of Notre Dame and earned